Choose the Right Polymer for CNC Machining

 • Excellent temperature resistance

-Key Applications: Widely used in automotive under-hood applications, as well as electrical and electronic parts.
+Key Applications: Widely used in automotive under-hood applications and electrical and electronic parts.

 PC